of The Club Continental Estate

 A few years later, Karrie persuaded her brother Caleb Johnson to buy a portion of her property.
 He and his wife Elinor commissioned an architectural firm in Milwaukee to design a Mediterranean structure they named Mira Rio.
 Building began in early 1922 and the family took up residence in May, 1923.

 Jon Massee, Margaret Johnson Massee’s son, conceived the idea of turning Mira Rio into a private member club.
 Thus, in 1966, the Club Continental was born.
 Over the years the Club has expanded its facilities to include seven tennis courts, three swimming pools, and twenty-two guest rooms.
-The existing lawns, along with 300 year old Live Oaks, Magnolias, and formal gardens are carefully and lovingly maintained.
+The existing lawns, along with 300 year old Live Oaks, Magnolias, and formal gardens are carefully and lovingly maintained as part of Club Continental History.
 The Club Continental, managed by Karrie Massee, Jon’s daughter, has grown to over 700 members who enjoy and appreciate the atmosphere of “Old Florida” the Club has grown to represent.